-The following maps illustrate the areas of the region where percent minority and hispanic populations and families below the poverty line exceed the regional percentage thresholds defined above.
-The last map illustrates the highest concentrations of all three of these variables combined which represent areas most vulnerable to environmental justice issues.
+The following maps illustrate the areas of the region where the percentages of minority, Hispanic, and 65 and older populations exceed the regional percentage thresholds as defined in the Environmental Justice Profile on Page 57.
+The families below the poverty line are also illustrated.
+The last map illustrates the highest concentrations of all four of these variables combined which represent areas most vulnerable to environmental justice issues.

-APPENDIX 8 MPO Transportation Planning Process
+MPO Transportation Planning Process